Jaguar

 Dating

-the car is presented as the new series II and it features both the short and long wheelbase versions; the short version was withdrawn in 1974
+the car is presented as the new series II and it features both the short and long wheelbase versions; the short version was discontinued in 1974

 Jaguar XJ 3.4